-There are several drugs approved to treat obesity (e.g. orlistat, phentermine/topiramate, lorcaserin, nalterxone/bupropion, liraglutide) but they should be prescribed by an endocrinologist or obesity expert.
-All of them may have adverse effects and drug-drug interactions with ART.
+There are several drugs specifically recommended for those with a BMI $\geq$ 30 kg/m2 or $\geq$ 25 kg/m2 and weight-related complications (diabetes mellitus, hypertension) (e.g. orlistat, phentermine/topiramate, lorcaserin, naltrexone/bupropion, liraglutide).
+Maintenance of weight loss therapies should only be considered when a person has lost 5% of initial body weight during the first 3 months or at least 2 kg during the first 4 weeks.
+These drugs should be prescribed by an endocrinologist or obesity expert.
+All of them may have adverse effects and drug-drug interactions with ART

-Bariatric surgery may be considered in persons with a BMI \ge 40 kg/m2 or \ge 35 kg/m2 with obesity-related comorbidities refractory to serious attempts at lifestyle changes and should be coordinated through an established, specialist led obesity programme.
-Consider theraputic drug monitoring and drug dose adjustment post-bariatric surgery
+Bariatric surgery may be considered in persons with a BMI $\ge 40 \text{ kg/m}^2$ or $\ge 35 \text{ kg/m}^2$ with obesity-related comorbidities refractory to serious attempts at lifestyle changes and should be coordinated through an established, specialist led obesity programme.
+Consider therapeutic drug monitoring and drug dose adjustment post-bariatric surgery